 7. Check Grilles and Registers

 Take a look at the grilles and registers.
-If you see any dirt or grime, vacuum them.
+If you see any dirt or grime, vacuum it.
 If the grilles and registers are removable, you can wash them with soap and water.

 8. Check Air Duct Insulation